-We discuss here the observations with which we will address the questions that motivate this paper by describing the signal level, the seasonal variation, and the azimuthal content of ambient noise.
+We discuss here the observations with which we will address the questions that motivate this paper by describing the SNR level, the seasonal variation, and the azimuthal content of ambient noise.
 In doing so, we distinguish between the primary and secondary microseisms as well as continental and oceanic stations where appropriate.

-To investigate the directional dependence of microseismic noise in the study area, the stations are grouped spatially into the OBS stations, the northern continental stations (with latitudes greater than 44°), and the southern continental stations.
-The spatially averaged SNR within each of the three station groups in the primary and the secondary microseism bands are shown in Figure 6 as a function of month of observation from December 2011 to May 2012.
-The SNR curves are plotted with cooler colors indicating the northern winter months and warmer colors indicating the northern spring months.
+To investigate the directional dependence of microseismic noise in the study area, the stations are grouped spatially into the OBS stations, the northern continental stations (with latitudes above 44°), and the southern continental stations.
+The spatially averaged SNR within each of the three station groups in the primary and the secondary microseism bands are shown in Fig. 6 as a function of month of observation from December 2011 to May 2012.
+The SNR curves are plotted with cooler colours indicating the northern winter months and warmer colours indicating the northern spring months.
 Azimuth is defined clockwise from north so that 0° denotes a wave propagating to the north, 90° is for a wave propagating to the east, and so on.

-3.1 Signal Level
+3.1 Signal level

 (1) Ambient noise has a higher SNR on continental than on oceanic stations in both the primary and secondary microseism bands.
-This is presumably due to higher local noise levels at the oceanic stations, which are incompletely isolated from ocean bottom currents and other sources of local noise.
-(Figs. 4, 5, 6)
+This is presumably due to higher local noise levels at the oceanic stations, which are incompletely isolated from ocean bottom currents and other sources of local noise (Figs 4-6).

-(2) Across the Juan de Fuca plate, the SNR decreases toward the continent, which we also believe results from higher local noise levels in shallower waters.
+(2) Across the JdF plate, the SNR decreases towards the continent, which we believe results from higher local noise levels in shallower waters.
 This could be caused either by surface gravity waves coupling to the solid earth or ocean bottom currents that are stronger in shallower water.
-The SNR being lower in the primary than in the secondary microseism band is consistent with surface gravity waves as the primary cause, as they are expected to be stronger in the primary band.
-(Figs. 4, 5, 6)
+The SNR being lower in the primary than in the secondary microseism band is consistent with surface gravity waves as the primary cause, as they are expected to be stronger in the primary band (Figs 4-6).

-3.2 Seasonal Variability
+3.2 Seasonal variability (winter-spring)

-(1) For most azimuths on both continental and oceanic stations, ambient noise is stronger in the winter than the spring months.
-While in every case a peak with stronger signal during spring months exists at azimuths between 0 and 90 degrees.
-(Fig. 6)
+(1) For most azimuths on both continental and oceanic stations, ambient noise is stronger in the winter than in the spring months.
+For azimuths between 0 and $90^{\circ}$ , however, ambient noise is observed to be stronger during spring months, or at least more homogeneous in time (Fig. 6).